mongodb/docs-app-services/source/includes/tutorial-request-for-feedback-note.rst

 .. note:: Share Feedback

    How did it go?
-Use the Share Feedback tab at the bottom right of the page to let us know if this tutorial was helpful or if you had any issues.
+Use the :guilabel:`Rate this page` widget at the bottom right of the page to rate its effectiveness.
+Or file an issue on the :github:`GitHub repository <mongodb/docs-app-services>` if you had any issues.